You need a car but cannot afford a new car?

 Know the maximum amount you are willing to pay and stick to it.
 If you need a loan, think about how much money you can pay up-front and how much you will be able to pay monthly.
 Look at different loan terms to find out what would best suit your needs.
 You may want lower monthly payments even though in the end you will have paid more interest.

-Do some research to find out what would be a fair price for the car.
-Good sources for used car prices are the most recent publication by Consumer Reports on used cars (either April or December) and the N.A.D.A Official Used Car Guide published monthly by the National Automobile Dealers Association.
+Research to find the fair price for the car.
+Good sources for used car prices are the most recent publication by Consumer Reports on used cars and the N.A.D.A Official Used Car Guide published monthly by the National Automobile Dealers Association.
 You may want to consider paying $1.75 per minute to talk to Consumer Reports “Used-Car Price Service” to find out regional prices, but make sure to have at hand all the information you will need to give them.

 Once you decide to negotiate, start with a lower offer than what you want to pay.
 The dealer assumes your first offer is lower than what you are willing to pay.
 This tactic also gives you some room to bargain for the price you want or to negotiate the addition or removal of contract terms.